-On today’s date in 1969, Winnipeg rock group The Guess Who had its single These Eyes certified gold by the Recording Industry Association of America (RIAA).
+On today’s date in 1969, the single These Eyes by Winnipeg rock group The Guess Who was certified gold by the Recording Industry Association of America (RIAA).

-According to the RIAA’s website, in the 1960s, a single had to sell one million copies within the U.S. to be certified gold.
+In the 1960s, a single had to sell one million copies within the U.S. to be certified gold, according to the RIAA.

-These Eyes was co-written by the group’s lead guitarist Randy Bachman and lead singer Burton Cummings.
-According to music reviewer Joe Viglione, These Eyes was the 18th single released by the band since its inception in the late ’50s; however, it was be the first song credited to the quartet of Bachman, Cummings, bassist Jim Kale and drummer Garry Peterson.
+These Eyes was co-written by The Guess Who’s guitarist Randy Bachman and singer Burton Cummings.
+It was the 18th single released by the band since its inception in the late 1950s, according to music reviewer Joe Viglione; however, it was the first song credited to the quartet of Bachman, Cummings, bassist Jim Kale and drummer Garry Peterson.

 It was also the first track produced by Jack Richardson, who had recently acquired the band’s contract from Quality Records for $1,000.
 Richardson placed a second mortgage on his home to finance the band’s 1969 album Wheatfield Soul, which included the single These Eyes.